Bonded Parallels: Production

-The project was developed by the AVANTI Training program for South Caucasus Filmmakers between 2003–2004, implemented by FOCAL and funded by the SDC-Swiss Development Agency.
+The project was developed by the AVANTI Training program for South Caucasus Filmmakers between 2003 and 2004, implemented by FOCAL and funded by the SDC-Swiss Development Agency.
 In 2004 a co-production agreement was reached with Hayfilm, the Armenian State studio.
 The shooting of the Armenian part of the film began in July 2005, until October.
 2006 saw a contribution from the Norwegian Film Fund for commencement of shootings in Norway, and a co-production agreement was reached with ORIGINAL FILM AS in July 2006, with the Norwegian part of the shooting beginning the same month.

 Further contributions towards the production were received from the Hubert Bals Fund (October 2006), the SDC-Swiss Development Agency (May 2008), the Armenian Ministry of Culture (March 2009), the Norwegian Ministry of Foreign Affairs (May 2009), and Russian distribution company Paradise (May 2009).
 Production was completed in June 2009.